scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Avoiding Circular Dependencies and Partitioning

-A secure and reliable routing architecture must be designed specifically to avoid circular dependencies during network initialization.
+A secure and reliable routing architecture has to be designed specifically to avoid circular dependencies during network initialization.
 One goal of SCION is that the Internet can start up even after large outages or attacks, in addition to avoiding cascades of outages caused by fragile interdependencies.
 This section lists the concepts SCION uses to prevent circular dependencies.

 - Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
 In order to participate in this process, an AS only needs to be aware of its direct neighbors.
 As long as no path segments are available, communicating with the neighboring ASes is possible with the one-hop path type, which does not rely on any path information.
 SCION uses these *one-hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
 The One-Hop Path Type will be described in more detail in the SCION Data Plane specification (this document will be available later this year).
 - Path segment types: SCION uses different types of path segments to compose end-to-end paths.
 Notably, a single path segment already enables intra-ISD communication.
 For example, a non-core AS can reach the core of the local ISD simply by using an up-segment fetched from the local path storage, which is populated during the beaconing process.